 But what makes Australian coffee good?
 Below are some reasons why the coffee industry in Australia continues to thrive.

-- Unlike in other countries where coffee is used as an energy booster, drinking coffee is a form of relaxation in Australia and considered as a healthy lifestyle practice.
-Hence, people are more willing to spend money for a cup of quality coffee rather than drinking Nescafe at home.
+- Unlike in other countries where coffee is used as an energy booster, drinking coffee is a form of relaxation in Australia and considered a healthy lifestyle practice.
+Hence, people are more willing to spend money on a cup of quality coffee rather than drinking Nescafe at home.

 - Australian baristas take their coffee art seriously and have gained international appraisal.